 - Cancer care providers

 Smoking impacts nearly every facet of cancer treatment: surgery, chemotherapy, and radiation.
 This 2-hour program targets cancer care providers, of all disciplines, in helping patients with cancer to quit smoking.
-Also available as a web-based CME/CE course.

 - Cardiology Rx for Change

 Heart disease is the leading cause of death among smokers.
 Funded by the Flight Attendant Medical Research Institute, Drs.
 Prochaska and Grossman at the University of California, San Francisco created a 1-hour training for cardiology care providers that addresses tobacco use and secondhand smoke exposure.

 - Mental health peer counselors

 This 2-hour program was created to equip peer counselors with the necessary knowledge and skills to assist mental health consumers with tobacco cessation.
 Created in collaboration with the National Mental Health Partnership for Wellness and Smoking Cessation.

 Tobacco cessation improves surgical outcomes.
 Created in collaboration with the American Society of Anesthesiologists, this 90-minute version targets clinicians who provide care to surgical patients.

 - PowerPoint slides: each slide is complete with instructor notes and current literature citations

 - Case scenarios for role playing: a wide variety of cases for a variety of disciplines and practice settings